v-m-r/Database/README.md

 # Database
-This Repository deals with databasn related practice of mine
+This Repository deals with database related practice of mine